vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

     | _ -> []
 ```

 I also need to create an `empty` and `init` function.
 The `empty` function will be used to initialize the model at runtime.
-Then I use the `init` function to set the proper value once the data is loaded.
-In this case, I will store the reference to the Sphere Entity that I want to control once the scene is loaded.
+But since I need a reference to the Sphere entity that I can't get at runtime, I have an `init` function to set the proper value once the data is loaded.
+Once the scene is loaded can I get the reference to my Sphere entity.
 The init function also return a list of Msg for when an component need to send a message once initialized.

 ```fsharp
 let empty =